adrolli/dotfiles/README.md

 If you want to see some extra-organized sets of dotfiles, see https://github.com/mathiasbynens/dotfiles or https://github.com/holman/dotfiles.

 If you think "what the heck are dotfiles?", read https://driesvints.com/blog/getting-started-with-dotfiles/ and https://zachholman.com/2010/08/dotfiles-are-meant-to-be-forked/.

+## Todo

+- Directly SSH in Microsoft Terminal
+- Push my aliases
+- Script the installation on Windows